 How can I recognize aphids?

 These tiny pear-shaped creatures, just ¼in or less (1 to 7mm) would be easy to miss, except for their tendency to cluster in their hundreds on stems or the underside of leaves.
 You might also spot raised growths on the top of leaves.
 Aphids cause a plant to form these galls, which they live in.

 Aphids come in various guises.
 As well as the common greenfly and blackfly, there are yellow, orange, brown and pink relations, as well as a woolly beech aphid which disguises itself with a waxy white secretion.
 Most aphids don’t fly but a few develop wings in order to travel and seek out new homes.

 What do aphids do to plants?

+You’ll want to banish aphids along with getting rid of snails and getting rid of slugs because of what they do to your plants.
 There’s nothing an aphid likes better than a plant with succulent sap to suck on.
 This can result in plants growing weakly, with distorted stems and leaves.
 Many aphids leave a sticky honeydew coating that encourages black mold.
 Ants are fond of the honeydew and will ‘farm’ aphids in order to get it, protecting them against predators.
 Some aphids can transmit plant viruses.